 If You Could See Me Now is a collaboration with Arno Schuitemaker, and builds on our individual ongoing research into perception, and perception of movement.
 The work revolves around the interdependent relationships of the body and movement with light, and sound, aiming this time to challenge and confuse the senses.
 A continuous process of appearing and disappearing, looming and dissolving, results in an elastic experience of time and space.

 The aim of the light design was to disrupt the perception of the movement.
-The lights were constantly in motion, from imperceptible vibrations, to rolling and breathing in the space, to using multiple strobes, each moving at different frequencies to disorientate the viewer and create perceptual illusions.
+The lights were constantly in motion, from imperceptible vibrations, rolling and breathing- expanding and contracting the space, to using multiple strobes, each moving at different frequencies to distrupt the flow of the movement and create spatial and visual illusions.

 "Brilliant work again, with transformations that are rather tangible than obvious." **** Francine van der Wiel, NRC Handelsblad